rivas-lab/ukbb-tools/02_phenotyping/README.md

 2) Assuming that the row now refers to a single trait and not multiple, is this a binary trait (BIN) or a quantitative (INI/QT) trait?
 - Depending on whether or not the value is binary or quantitative, assign `BIN_total_num` or `QT_total_num` to be 1 and the other to be 0.
 This is important for automatically generating GBE IDs, discussed below.
 - In the case of a binary trait, your decisions are pretty simple.
 Find out what value corresponds to cases and what value corresponds to controls via the [Biobank search box](http://biobank.ctsu.ox.ac.uk/crystal/search.cgi).
   - Specifically, search for the field ID of interest and click on it.
 You should see some tabs, with "Data" being highlighted by default.
 Right under that, there should be some text saying "X items of data are available, covering Y participants, encoded using Data-Coding Z.") Click on the number "Z" to find out how the data is encoded.
-Put the value indicating "case" under `coding_binary_case` and the value indicating "control" under `coding_binary_control` in the Google Sheet.
+Put the value indicating "case" under the `coding_binary_case` column and the value indicating "control" under the `coding_binary_control` column for the row of interest in the Google Sheet.
   - According to the convention that we have, anything that is not case or control **must be encoded as missing**.
-Put all such values in `coding_exclude`, delimited by semicolons.
+Put all such values in `coding_exclude`, delimited by semicolons (e.g., `-1;-3`).
 - In the case of it being a quantitative trait, we need to look at how it is encoded.
 Some quantitative traits are encoded just as is, like [age started smoking in current smokers](http://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=3436), which is encoded in the Biobank as years.
 If this is the case, leave all fields except name and field ID blank, but also include the special encodings into the Google sheet (for the link above, -1 means "Do not know" and -3 means "Prefer not to answer".
-These should be put into the `coding_exclude` category, semicolon-delimited, same as the BIN traits.
+These should be put under the `coding_exclude` column for the row of interest in the Google Sheet, semicolon-delimited, same as the BIN traits (i.e., `-1,-3`).
   - Some quantitative traits, however, are measured using multiple choice questions.
-Imagine that you have a question like the following:
+Imagine that you have a UK Biobank Field that answers a question like the following:

     Which of the following quantities typifies the quantity of sleep you get?
     | Quantity  | UK Biobank Code |